pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

             return this.Ok();
         }
 ```
 We will call directly the created procedure by using its name and passing its input parameters.
-In the ideal case for a bigger project, you can use DAL(Data Access Layer) architecture and create a ```DeleteUser``` method in on your services, but this does not concern the ```Identity``` logic, we are discussing.
+In the ideal case for a bigger project, you can use DAL(Data Access Layer) architecture and create a ```DeleteUser``` method in on your services, but this does not concern the ```Identity``` logic that we are discussing.
 Now, with one simple request to the new endpoint, we are able to change the state of each user by its ```Id```.

 ![Request delete user](https://raw.githubusercontent.com/pluralsight/guides/master/images/ae26535b-e7a1-412f-bc62-c070bf2da5a0.png)
 Since developers usually use ```User Accounts``` and ```Roles``` when they want to secure the access to different parts of their applications, ```ASP.NET``` is not an exception and you can allow different types of ```ApplicationUsers``` (this means different ```Roles``` in our case) to be allowed to access some endpoints and be blocked when it comes to others.
 A simple example can be the following setup.
 We will configure our ```AccountController``` in a way that by default only the ```Admin``` role has access to all endpoints, then we will include some exceptional cases, when other roles can perform operations.
 We do this by adding the ```Authorize``` attribute on the top of our ```AccountController``` and then pass the ```Roles``` that will be authorized by default.